 Personally, I think that the former looks more interesting than the latter.
-Its dial is not only highly contrast in normal lighting, but is also easily readable at night when the whole face of the timekeeper emits that signature milky glow with a nice strip of turquoise lume running across its bezel flange.
+Its dial is not only high contrast in normal lighting but is also easily readable at night when the whole face emits that signature milky glow with a nice strip of turquoise lume running across its bezel flange.

-For this watch, the matte black PVD coating of the case, crown and bracelet serves as almost a perfect frame.
+For this one, the matte black PVD coating of the case, crown, and bracelet serve as almost a perfect frame.
 In this respect, the all-black version looks just too dark for me.

 As usual, the watch is powered by Sellita SW200 movement.

 Of course, an ETA caliber would probably make you feel a trifle better and the watch would probably hold its resale value a trifle more firmly, but, from the point of view of sheer reliability and accuracy, Sellita’s “clone” is an adequate substitute for the “original.”

 Currently, the Archimede Outdoor Black watch is offered at pretty much affordable €640 base price, but you will have to spend more if you are to opt-in for a rather limited set of options.

 As usual, the German watchmaker will gladly offer you such (pricey) options as a nice display back with a sapphire crystal (€85), and a wide range of straps from inexpensive leather (starting at approximately €25) and a bit generic-looking black silicone straps priced at some €70.
 You can even have the case back cover engraved with some unique message if you plan to buy one for your son or, well, significant other.

 Build Quality: 5/5

 Overall Legibility: 5/5

 Nighttime Legibility: 5/5